Argentine peso takes fresh hit amid uncertainty - Journal du Cameroun

 As US interest rates rise, investors in recent weeks have been fleeing Argentina, driving up demand for US dollars, and driving the peso down.

-Monday’s drop means the currency has devalued by nearly 20 percent in the last six weeks, despite efforts by the central bank to prop up the currency, burning through more than $8 billion in reserves and hiking the benchmark interest rate to 40 percent.
+Monday’s drop means the currency has devalued by nearly 20 percent in the last six weeks, despite efforts by the central bank to prop up its value, burning through more than $8 billion in reserves and hiking the benchmark interest rate to 40 percent.

 Argentine economists now believe the central bank will push interest rates to as high as 50 percent to protect the peso.